-In this article I’ll show how you can avoid entering your Git username and password for every push.
+In this article I’ll show how you can save your Git username and password and avoid entering your Git username and password for every push.

-I’ll show three methods: Git SSH authorization, Git credentials caching, and Git credentials saving using credential.helper.
+There are three methods how to save Git credentials: Git SSH authorization, Git credentials caching, and Git credentials saving using credential.helper.

 Recommended and Secure Method: Setup Git SSH Keys authentication